coin3d/coin/README.md

   <img src="docs/Coin3DElements.svg" width="480">
 </p>

-If you are not familiar with Open Inventor, it is a scene-graph based, retain-mode, rendering and model manipulation, C++ class library, originally designed by SGI.
+If you are not familiar with Open Inventor, it is a scene graph based, retained mode, rendering and model manipulation, C++ class library, originally designed by SGI.
 It quickly became the de facto standard graphics library for 3D visualization and visual simulation software in the scientific and engineering community after its release.
 It also became the basis for the VRML1 file format standard.
-Several books exists on the subject of Open Inventor, most notably The Inventor Mentor, and The Inventor Toolmaker, both highly recommended for those who wants to learn how to use Open Inventor.
+Several books exists on the subject of Open Inventor, most notably The Inventor Mentor, and The Inventor Toolmaker, both highly recommended for those who want to learn how to use Open Inventor.

 Coin is based on the API of this library, but was developed from scratch independently before SGI Open Inventor became open source.
 It